sulaimansadiq/TinyOps/README.md

 # Enabling ImageNet-Scale Deep Learning on MCUs for Accurate and Efficient Inference

-This is the __official__ code for the paper ["Enabling ImageNet-Scale Deep Learning on MCUs for Accurate and Efficient Inference"].
+This is the __official__ code for the paper ["Enabling ImageNet-Scale Deep Learning on MCUs for Accurate and Efficient Inference"](https://ieeexplore.ieee.org/abstract/document/10314415/).

 ## About